AnnadaD/ExamPortalSystem_secure/README.md

    - All database queries use parameterized statements
    - Protection against SQL injection attacks

+6. **Exam Security System**
+   - Timer manipulation detection to prevent cheating
+   - User verification for all exam submissions
+   - Tab switching detection to prevent using other resources
+   - Navigation attempt tracking and logging
+   - IP address and user-agent monitoring
+   - Security violation logging with timestamps and details

+7. **Admin Security Dashboard**
+   - Secure admin interface restricted by role-based authentication
+   - Real-time monitoring of security violations
+   - Student security profiles with incident history
+   - Visual indicators for high-risk behavior

 ## Testing Security Features

 You can verify the security features implemented in this application: